beautiful-code/bc-website/content/articles/schema-driven-ai-documentation-bigquery.md

 5. Post-merge → Sync approved docs to Data Catalog + dbt docs site
 ```

 Making documentation a build gate transforms it from optional housekeeping into enforced discipline.
-When a PR introduces schema changes, the CI job surfaces missing or stale field descriptions and proposes dbt tests like "accepted_values" or "not_null" constraints based on sampled data.
+When a Pull Request (PR) introduces schema changes, the CI job surfaces missing or stale field descriptions and proposes dbt tests like "accepted_values" or "not_null" constraints based on sampled data.
 The build won't pass until owners explicitly approve or refine the suggestions, which means docs and tests evolve in lockstep with schema.

 ### Single Source of Truth with Policy Tag Automation

 Once approved, descriptions are pushed back to BigQuery Data Catalog or dbt docs as the canonical reference.
-The system scans column names and sample values to suggest policy tags for sensitive data like emails, PAN-like patterns, or PII markers, so governance becomes automatic rather than manual tagging.
-BI tools like Looker or Tableau read these descriptions via native connectors, eliminating the copy-paste drift that happens when analysts maintain their own field glossaries.
+The system scans column names and sample values to suggest policy tags for sensitive data like emails, Primary Account Number (PAN)-like patterns, or Personally Identifiable Information (PII) markers, so governance becomes automatic rather than manual tagging.
+Business Intelligence (BI) tools like Looker or Tableau read these descriptions via native connectors, eliminating the copy-paste drift that happens when analysts maintain their own field glossaries.

 ### Continuous Validation Against Production Reality